 - 4. Certain requirements in CPS 511 only apply to significant financial institutions (SFIs).
 This proportionate approach sets simpler requirements for smaller and less complex entities. - 5.
-CPS 511 defines SFIs based on size, as specified by APRA.
-The minimum asset size thresholds for SFIs are outlined in Table 1 below.
-In addition, APRA may notify an entity that it is designated as an SFI based on the complexity of its operations or remuneration practices, or its membership of a group. - 6.
-SFI specific requirements include establishing a Board Remuneration Committee, applying a material weight to non-financial measures in variable remuneration arrangements, applying minimum deferral periods and clawback arrangements, and periodically reviewing the remuneration framework.
+CPS 511 defines SFIs based on asset size.
+The minimum asset size thresholds for SFIs are set out in CPS 511 and summarised in Table 1 below.
+In addition, APRA may also determine an entity to be an SFI based on the complexity of its operations or remuneration practices, or its membership of a group. - 6.
+SFI specific requirements include establishing a Board Remuneration Committee, applying a material weight to non-financial measures in variable remuneration arrangements, applying minimum deferral periods and clawback arrangements, and periodically reviewing the remuneration framework. - 7.
+Under CPS 511, foreign branches with assets above the SFI threshold are required to defer the variable remuneration of highly paid material risk-takers, in line with the requirements of SFIs.
+Foreign branches would not need to meet other SFI requirements, unless otherwise determined by APRA.